imtanmoy/imtanmoy/README.md

 ## 🚀 Quick Facts

 - 🔭 I'm currently working as a Full Stack Software Engineer at Pinwheel
-- 🌱 I'm constantly learning and improving my skills in TypeScript, React.js, Nest.js, and AWS
+- 🌱 I'm constantly learning and improving my skills in TypeScript, Golang, React.js, Nest.js, and AWS
 - 💼 I have experience working remotely with global companies
 - 🎓 MSc in Computer Science and Engineering from United International University